Executors inside a Flow#

 Workspace#

-workspace, plus adding special suffixes in case of sharded Executor
+This workspace is generated using the workspace specified in metas or runtime_args workspace, plus adding special suffixes in case of sharded Executors.

 YAML interface#